serverlesspolska/serverless-iam-test-helper/README.md

 # serverless-iam-test-helper
-Helper that allows easy testing of AWS Lambda IAM roles that were created in Serverless Framework project using `serverless-iam-roles-per-function` plugin and `jest` testing framework.
+Helper that allows easy testing of AWS Lambda IAM roles that were created in Serverless Framework project using `serverless-iam-roles-per-function` plugin.
+Works with `jest` testing framework.

 # How to use?
 ## 1. Install as a dev dependency